santimirandarp/line-reader/README.md

 Reads lines from a file or a string.

-`myString.split(pattern)` may be annoying at some use cases, like tracking the index.
+* Class keeps track of the current index,

-This class keeps track of the current index (sometimes called offset), and provides some helper methods.
+* provides some helper methods.

 ## Installation
 ```